J0hn1975/Milestone-Project-One-Reef/README.md

 > - Samsung Galaxy A31

 Actual tests:
-> 1. Home, Quiz, Contact nav links all go to the correct pages.
-Clicking the Santorini brand logo navigates back to the Home page from each page.
+> 1. Home, Bio, Media and Bookings nav links all go to the correct pages.
+Clicking the Reef brand logo navigates back to the Home page from each page.
 > 2. The nav collaspses to a burger menu, which pushes the content down when clicked on.
 All nav links work as expected here too.
+> 3. The 4 audio tracks all play when clicked on desktop and mobile devices.
-> 3. The weather widget on the home page is responsive and when clicked on goes to the Forecast7.com website as expected.
+> 4. All videos on the Media play when clicked on on both mobile and desktop devices
-> 4. The map of Santorini has a location pin showing its location on the island.
-> 5. The text and images are clearly displayed.
+> 5. The Learn More and Watch More buttons go the the Bio and Media pages respectively
-> 6. Contact page does not allow user to move forward until all fields are completed.
-Error messages display if a field has not been filled out.
+> 6. When clicking on Buy Tickets and Merchandise button the Shopping Cart modal loads on both desktop and mobile devices
 > 7. All pages are responsive.
-> 8. The quiz page on mobile displays clearly.
-The correct and incorrect answers are easy to see.
-> 9. The desription of the island does not display on mobiles, as it makes the Home page too cluttered.
+> 8. The main (latest video) on the Home Page plays loads and plays on both desktop and mobile devices
-> 10. Each nav link and logo brand text color change to white when clicked on.
+> 10. Each of the four nav links and logo brand text color change to white when clicked / hovered on.
 > 11. A 404 error page will be displayed in the event of a incorrect URL being entered.
 The standard nav can be used to navigate back to the site pages.
-> 12. The two social links both go to Youtube and Tripadvisor respectively, both open in separate pages.
+> 12. The Spotify, You Tube and Twitter social links go to there respective pages, each opening in a separate tab

 Overall results:
 > * The above physical tests passed on each device they were tested on.
-On the mobile version of Chrome however, the Aladin font used on the hero text falls back to cursive.

 ### Browser Tests
 > * Firefox Developer Edition - All nav links, features and website work as expected